BrilworksarrowBlogarrowProduct EngineeringarrowNeptune vs Neo4J: A Head-to-Head Comparison

 Ever wondered how Facebook knows who your friends are, or how Netflix suggests those perfect binge-worthy shows?
 It's all about data relationships.
 These relationships are what enable these platforms to provide you with personalized and engaging experiences.
 And when your data isn't just isolated pieces of information but a network of datasets, it is managed through graph databases.

-In this article, we will be talking about two popular graph databases: a battle-tested and most popular one, Neo4j, and the second one, Amazon’s Neptune, which created a buzz and sparked a debate between Neptune and Neo4j.
+In this article, we will be talking about two popular graph databases: a battle-tested and most popular one, Neo4j, and the second one, Amazon’s Neptune, which created a buzz and sparked a debate between AWS Neptune and Neo4j.

 What is Neptune?